What is a systemic corticosteroid?

 - Regular weight-bearing exercise

-- Consider risk of falling and its mitigation
+- Consider the risk of falling and its mitigation